Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

+Instead of pursuing the cross-validation approach, \cite{McDonaldEtAl2012} evaluate the upper bound on the generalisation error in time series forecasting, and use its heuristically estimated version to guide model choice.
+We note, however, that this approach requires the estimation of some possibly difficult to estimate parameters, unlike cross-validation-based approaches.
 The empirical mean squared prediction error (MSPE) which we will employ in our method is closely related to the population MSPE under parameter uncertainty.
 The strand of literature discussing this population quantity includes \cite{bai79} and \cite{rei80}, where approximating expressions were derived for stationary VAR time series.
-Further, \cite{lewrei88} compare the MSPEs of the optimal $h$-step predictor obtained in general $r$-dimensional linear processes and a wrongly assumed VARMA($p$,$q$) model.
-They also determine an asymptotic approximation for the MSPE in a VAR($p$) model when the parameters are estimated from the data of a general $r$-dimensional linear process.
-Note that the above references' results are restricted to stationary time series.
 For locally stationary tvMA($\infty$) processes, \cite{pal13} discuss optimal $h$-step ahead forecasting, in terms of the true model characteristics.
 Yet, they do not take parameter uncertainty into account.